WinterAxis/ESV-MD-Bible/The_Bible_esv/55_2_Timothy/2_Tim_2.md

 correcting his opponents with gentleness.
 God may perhaps grant them repentance leading to a knowledge of the truth,

 ###### 26
-and they may come to their senses and escape from the snare of the devil, after being captured by him to do his will. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+and they may come to their senses and escape from the snare of the devil, after being captured by him to do his will.

 ***